Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Main Paper Experiments Detail Results

-{\bf Multi-date Appearance Variation.} The use of multi-date satellite imagery introduces a significant challenge, as images of the same location, when captured on different days, exhibit drastic variations in appearance.
-As showned in Figure~\ref{fig:multi-data-jax-suppl}, these differences can fundamentally alter the scene's geometry and texture.
+The use of multi-date satellite imagery introduces a significant challenge, as images of the same location, when captured on different days, exhibit drastic variations in appearance.
+As shown in Figure~\ref{fig:multi-data-jax-suppl}, these differences can fundamentally alter the scene's geometry and texture.
 Effectively synthesizing novel views requires a model capable of intelligently disentangling the static 3D scene structure from these challenging, temporally-varying appearance factors.